Canning, Food Preservation, Fruit Preserves & Pie Fillings, Water Bath Canning

 The Best Apples for Applesauce

-There are so many different kinds of apples and experimenting with which kinds you like the best for your applesauce is a fun experiment!
-My neighbor isn’t sure what all his apples are but we do know he has some Wolf Rivers, Golden Delicious, and Red Delicious apples, among others.
-We’ve made some all Golden Delicious and all Red Delicious applesauce and the Red Delicious was this beautiful pinkish color and had a great taste.
-The Golden Delicious applesauce was good too but I preferred a mix of different apples.
-Different flavors mixed make a great flavored and textured applesauce.
+There are so many different kinds of apples, and experimenting with which kinds you like the best for your applesauce is a fun experiment!
+My neighbor isn’t sure what all his apples are, but we do know he has some Wolf Rivers, Golden Delicious, and Red Delicious apples, among others.
+We’ve made some all Golden Delicious and all Red Delicious applesauce, and the Red Delicious was this beautiful pinkish color and had a great taste.
+The Golden Delicious applesauce was good, too, but I preferred a mix of different apples.
+Different flavors mixed together make a great-tasting and textured applesauce.
 Other good apples to try for delicious applesauce flavors are Granny Smith, Fuji, Gala, Honeycrisp, and McIntosh.

 Canning & Apple Picking Tools